 Almighty Janitor: There are thousands of Originals alone, every last one with millennia of experience.
 Of course there are plenty hiding in positions well below their ability.

 Berserk Button: Unless you have a reason ironclad enough to take the Death Star's superlaser, there are less painful ways to commit suicide than deliberately harming a child in Forum personnel's vicinity.

-Blue and Orange Morality: Forum society has very few restrictions; it condones things that would horrify many self-proclaimed extreme anarchist libertarians and get you multiple life sentences from anyone else.
-But there are still lines, and even God may not be able to help you if you get caught crossing them.
+Blue and Orange Morality: Forum society has very few restrictions; it condones things like ultraviolence and hyper-porn that would horrify many self-proclaimed extreme anarchist libertarians and get you multiple life sentences from anyone else.
+But they also practice Sinister Surveillance to such a pervasive extent that Big Brother would baulk, and there are still lines, some of which are bizarre ones like "no stockpiling".
+Even God may not be able to help you if you get caught crossing them.
 The punishments that ensue are drastic enough that any dictators of third world shitholes fortunate enough to witness them would either be appalled or inspired.